Valdés Peninsula

-The Valdes Peninsula (Spanish: Península Valdés) is a peninsula into the Atlantic Ocean in the Viedma Department of northeast Chubut Province, Argentina.
+The Valdés Peninsula (Spanish: Península Valdés) is a peninsula into the Atlantic Ocean in the Viedma Department of northeast Chubut Province, Argentina.
 It is bordered by San Matías Gulf to the north.
 It is an important nature reserve which was listed as a World Heritage Site by UNESCO in 1999.

 Geography

 The peninsula is about 3625 km2 in size (not taking into account the isthmus of Carlos Ameghino which connects the peninsula to the mainland).
 The nearest large town is Puerto Madryn.
 The only town on the peninsula is the small settlement of Puerto Pirámides.
 There are also a number of estancias, where sheep are raised.

 Environment

 Most of the peninsula is barren land with some salt lakes.
 The largest of these lakes has an elevation of about 40 m below sea level (see extremes on Earth), until recently thought to be the lowest elevation in Argentina and South America (the lowest point actually being Laguna del Carbón, Argentina, which is also the lowest point in all of South America).